janinewin/docker_cicd/03-Data-at-Scale/01-ELT-DBT/01-Setup-DBT/README.md

   ```
     What is this ?
 You're basically saying that by default, your models DBT created in BigQuery should be `views`.
 Unless you specifically specify something else when configuring a model (making it a `table`, or an `incremental` model for example).

-### Initial tree structure of the DBT project
+### Verify initial tree structure of the DBT project

-_No action item in this section - we're just providing context.
-There's an action item if your setup does not match what's mentionned below_
+_No action item in this section - we're just providing context._

 - First, make sure that in the `models` folder, you can find 2 files :
   - `/example/my_first_dbt_model.sql`